Miguel Torres (fighter): Training

 While Torres was essentially his own coach and ran his own training camps over the duration of his career, after his loss to Brian Bowles, Torres stated that he planned to revamp his training methods by working with several professional coaches, including Mark DellaGrotte.

 Personal life

-Miguel Torres is divorced.
-His daughter, Yelana Torres, was born in 2007.
+Miguel Torres is divorced and has a daughter born in 2007.

 Many fans have discussed the evolution of Torres' hairstyle; Torres stated in an interview that he adopted his iconic mullet from his father.
 Torres went on to say that, his father's mullet "is much more awesome than mine" and that the mullet "is a Mexican thing."